ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 ===========================================DIV50==
-Selecting source to be changed
+Selecting sources to be changed

 If the SOURCE_NAME_LIKE variable does not give you the set you need, you can run the utility multiple times with different values of SOURCE_NAME_LIKE.
+Once a source has been updated, it won't show up in future lists because it now uses a new template and the list only shows sources using the old template.

 Or, one could work with just one source at a time by giving the full source name and not including a wild card, say
 SOURCE_NAME_LIKE = BIRTH Helen Sauer
 The list would include only the one source.
 After that source is successfully converted, a different source could be converted in a new  MAKE_CHANGES run.
 The error checking runs can be skipped since the other parameters are already confirmed as accurate.

-Or, you may consider renaming your sources so they fit an easy to find pattern.
+Or, you may consider renaming your sources (temporarily ?) so they fit an easy to find pattern.

 ===========================================DIV50==